HughMaingauche/ILI9341-parallel-TFT-driver-for-micropython/README.md

  self.coeff_long = results above for Long direction a<br/>
  self.const_long = results above for Long direction b<br/>

  and that's it !
-See a full video of the process here : https://drive.google.com/file/d/1L7yVWag6e606RgQF5fxj9b6aB8_0982Q/view?usp=sharing
+See a full video of the process :https://drive.google.com/file/d/1L7yVWag6e606RgQF5fxj9b6aB8_0982Q/view?usp=sharing

  ## 5. Using the routines